 What is a Reverse Tummy Tuck?

 A Reverse Tummy Tuck is an incision that is made in the breast crease area the extra skin and fat is pulled upwards and removed.
 This is ideal for patients that have excessive laxity in the upper abdomen area.

 Are drains needed for a Tummy Tuck?
 Drainless Tummy Tuck

 Drains are not always needed with a Tummy Tuck.
 There is an entity called Drainless Tummy Tuck.
-In this technique drains are not used.
-The flap or skin and soft tissue is tacked down to the muscle wall (fascia) in multiple areas to close the “dead space” and hopefully prevent fluid from collecting underneath (seroma).
-In general, I use drains for most of my tummy Tucks.
+In this technique, drains are not used.
+The flap of skin and soft tissue is tacked down to the muscle wall (fascia) in multiple areas to close the “dead space” and hopefully prevent fluid from collecting underneath (seroma).
+In general, I use drains for most of my tummy tucks.

 What is muscle tightening or Plication?

 Muscle Plication or Tightening of rectus muscle for diastasis recti is part of the Tummy Tuck procedure.
 Refers to sewing the rectus muscles together to close the gap that exists there.
 This usually must be done almost with every patient in my experience.

 When can I go back to work after a Tummy Tuck?